-The Master of Arts in Teaching curriculum equips students with the foundational knowledge, hands-on field experience and teaching strategies to integrate the Common Core standards, improve student outcomes and be an effective and confident educator in any learning environment.
+The Master of Arts in Teaching curriculum equips students with the foundational knowledge, hands-on field experience and teaching strategies to improve student outcomes and be an effective and confident educator in any learning environment.

 Concentrations in the MAT program are designed to allow students to focus their study on the content area of their choice.
-We offer concentrations in Multiple Subject Teaching (Elementary), Secondary English, Secondary Mathematics, Secondary Science and Secondary Social Science.
+We offer concentrations in Multiple Subject Teaching (Elementary) and Secondary Single Subject Teaching.